top of page

 Conveners

-Community Engagement Fellows is an intergenerational, collaborative effort, and honors and celebrates the leadership of youth, elders, and women.
-We've listed our convening team accordingly.
+Community Engagement Fellows is an intergenerational, collaborative effort, and honors and celebrates the leadership of youth, elders, women, and the valuable and diverse ways of knowing of our planet's many cultures.
 We also celebrate the facilitation efforts of numerous others during our events; your contributions are profoundly appreciated.

-A Community Engagement Fellow since 2018, Sadie is currently convening the Nexw Xwlemi Tengexw Cohort meetings at Northwest Indian College.
-She serves as a co-convener for the Bellingham cohort meetings and took a lead facilitation role at the most recent national CEF State-of-the-Art Conference in February 2020.
+A Community Engagement Fellow since 2018, Kwastlmut initiated and continues to co-facilitate the Nexw Xwlemi Tengexw Cohort meetings at Northwest Indian College, which focus on bridge-building between indigenous and non-indigenous community members.
+In 2018, she served as the first CE Fellows intern, co-facilitating the Bellingham cohort meetings and working to infuse indigenous ways of knowing into the programming.
+She also took a lead facilitation role at the national CEF State-of-the-Art Conference in February 2020.

 KU SE MAAT~SHIRLEY WILLIAMS, RN

-Shirley believes the collaboration with Community Engagement Fellows is in alignment with Whiteswan Environmental’s mission and vision for community healing in the Salish Sea Region.
-It is very meaningful to Shirley to work with a team who are willing to bridge indigenous-settler educational divides by weaving indigenous and western methods and mindsets into the meeting facilitation and hosting methods; supporting venues for indigenous voices, histories and present-day environmental and socio-cultural challenges to be heard; and especially empowering indigenous youth as educators.
+I believe the collaboration with Community Engagement Fellows is in alignment with Whiteswan Environmental’s mission and vision for community healing in the Salish Sea Region.
+It is very meaningful to work with a team who are willing to bridge indigenous-settler educational divides by weaving indigenous and western methods and mindsets into the meeting facilitation and hosting methods; supporting venues for indigenous voices, histories and present-day environmental and socio-cultural challenges to be heard; and especially empowering indigenous youth as educators.

 KATRINA CARABBA

 Katrina Carabba works for the Whatcom County Library System as the Branch Manager at the Deming Library.
-Katrina participated as a CE Fellow in 2018/2019 and has contributed as a convener during the 2019/2020 session.
+Katrina has been a Community Engagement Fellow since 2018, and and has contributed as a convener since 2019 - co-hosting the Cascade Foothills Cohort of Community Engagement Fellows and numerous Community Engagement Forums.

 LAUREL HAMMOND